 6.61.1 Applicability to language

+The vulnerability as described in ISO/IEC 24772-1 clause 6.61 applies to Ada.
 Ada does allow tasks to access unprotected shared variables.
 However the standard means of programming data that is shared between tasks is to use a protected object that enforces serial access.
 Atomic updates on some simple types are supported (if supported by the hardware).

 6.61.2 Guidance to language users

-Follow the mitigation mechanisms of subclause 6.61.5 of ISO/IEC TR 24772-1:2019.
+Follow the mitigation mechanisms of subclause 6.61.5 of ISO/IEC 24772-1:2019.

 When possible, use protected objects for shared data.